International Fellowship Program in Oral & Maxillofacial Surgery

 Each international fellow candidate must submit a curriculum vitae with an outline of what he or she would like to learn.
 In addition two letters of recommendation with a dental school transcript or masters/ PhD transcripts should be received by October 1 of the year prior to the beginning of the program.
 The admissions committee consisting of the Program Director and the Division chief of oral and maxillofacial surgery will chose one to two candidates as the packets become available to start the program for the following academic year.

-Interested students should complete the attached application information to:
+Interested students should complete the attached application information and send to:

 Larry L. Cunningham, Jr., DDS, MD